 Another problem with the lace system is that the thin Kevlar laces constantly rub on a small area of the synthetic upper.
 After wearing the previous model, the X Ultra 2, as daily shoes for six months, the uppers developed small holes in a few pressure points below the laces.
 As the upper material is relatively unchanged in the X Ultra 3, we don't expect the upper of the latest version to withstand the constant friction from the laces for long.
 The shoes continue to perform with excellence after developing these holes, but if you submerge them in water, expect leaks through the worn holes.
 For this reason, we docked some points off in this metric.

-Costing $150, these are far from the cheapest option, although we have also tested $200 pairs in this category.
+These are far from the cheapest option when compared with the Best Buy winning model, but they are a great value.
 These shoes are convenient, versatile, and perform well in any hiking terrain, making them valuable from a performance perspective.
 Many hikers see the extra cash as a worthy investment for a high-quality shoe.
 If you're embarking on an extended backpacking trip with these shoes, consider purchasing a replacement set of laces to bring along.

 If you are willing to pay a little extra for top performance, the X Ultra 3 GTX will not let you down.
 Our reviewers grabbed this shoe over others when the conditions were less than dry, or if moving fast over rough terrain was in the cards.
 It's not the most durable or the most supportive but provides an aggressive approach to hiking footwear that makes trails even more fun and exciting.